Malizor/deckard/README.md

 This is why Deckard uses its own program to load and run Glade files securely.
 (see **gladerunner.py**)

-Also, dealing with Glade files allows to display them directly when they may not be easily accessible in the true application.
+Also, dealing with Glade files allows to display them directly, even if they may not be easily accessible in the true application.

 #### How does it work?